samconnolly/Multispec/README.md

 ####Sam Connolly, October 2016

-A set of commands designed to speed up simultaneous fitting of large numbers of spectra, e.g. by simultaneously changing a particular model parameter.
-Also includes some tools useful for comparison of fitted parameters between spectra by plotting them against one another or the spectra's fluxes etc., or save these values to a txt file.
+A set of commands designed to speed up loading, manipulation and analysis of large numbers of spectra when carrying out simultaneous fitting, e.g. simultaneously changing a particular model parameter, plotting multiple spectra's parameters against one another or the spectra's fluxes, save these values to a txt file etc.

 ####Preperation for use